Siemens–Duewag U2: U1 prototype

-U1 production vehicles
+U2 production vehicles

 With the experience learned from the two prototypes, several changes were made for the production series of cars.

 The vehicles were built by consortium of Siemens, Duewag and Wegmann & Co.
 Duewag was the primary developer and manufacturer, Siemens provided the electrical equipment, and Wegmann did some assembly under contract.

 The U2 vehicle was originally developed for the light rail system in Frankfurt.
 Its design was later used for systems in Edmonton and Calgary.
 The model was chosen for operations in San Diego in 1979, however, the planned platform level was lower than their counterpart system, so a street-level version was developed, and 71 vehicles were eventually delivered in stages.

 In Mendoza

-San Diego Metropolitan Transit System exported 11 cars to the Metrotranvia Mendoza system in Argentina in early 2010.
-These cars entered service in 2012 with a further 24 for expansion and parts donors following later that year.
+Between 2011 and 2014 San Diego Metropolitan Transit System exported 18 cars to the Metrotranvia Mendoza system in Argentina.
+11 of the cars were renumbered 1001-1011, nine entering service in 2012, and further two in 2019.
+The remaining seven cars were used as spare parts donors and were scrapped in 2022.